Sorikairox/cogent-assignment/readme.md

 Deployed system has 4 components:

 - API to be accessed freely
-- Worker which is trigger by API via webhook
+- Worker which is triggered by API via webhook
 - Postgres Database for job events storage
 - A shared volume to store/access thumbnail/source image